balasurajp/human_speech_enhancement/README.md

-# AudioNoiseSuppression
+# Human Speech Enhancement through Noise Suppression
-Certain implementations of Noise suppression in speeh using Signal processing techniques
+Different methods in Signal processing for different kinds of noise have been implemented
   - Spectral Subtraction
   - Bandpass filtering